Edward Francis Hutton: Personal life

 He married his second wife, General Foods heiress, Marjorie Merriweather Post, in 1920.
-During their marriage (1920–1935) they built Mar-a-Lago in Palm Beach, Florida; and also commissioned the largest privately owned seagoing yacht of the era, the Hussar V, which is best known as the Sea Cloud.
-The Huttons divorced in 1935 after evidence of Hutton's affairs with other women became known to Marjorie.
+She was actively involved in identifying companies for acquisition which complemented General Foods.
+Edward was active in arranging the financing for the acquisitions.
+During their marriage (1920–1935) they built Mar-a-Lago in Palm Beach, Florida, and also commissioned the largest privately owned seagoing yacht of the era, the Hussar V, which is best known as the Sea Cloud.
+The Huttons divorced in 1935 after evidence of Edward's affairs with other women became known to Marjorie.
 Together they had one child: